poifuture/markdown-styler-for-word/src/README.md

 1. Clear all existing styles
 1. Format your document with [Prettier](https://github.com/prettier/prettier)
    1. Prettier will format your markdown
-   1. [Not Implemented] Prettier will format your front matter
+    1. Prettier will format your front matter
    1. [Not Implemented] Prettier will format your code block
 1. Parse your markdown styles with [Remark](https://github.com/remarkjs/remark)
 1. [Not Implemented] Apply syntax highlights to your code block with [Highlight.js](https://github.com/highlightjs/highlight.js/)